rashmi-patil-1492/video-semantic-segmentation-network/README.md

 --data_dir is path to the download camvid test only dataset.
 --save_dir is path to save the predicted images.
 All images are png images and start with name 'mask'

 Following is one of the the predicted images  stored in the --save_dir.
-Corresponding ground truth image is on the right of the predicted image

 Predicted Image
 # ![predicted-image](readme_images/mask45-predicted.png)

+below is the corresponding ground truth image.

 Ground Truth Image
 # ![gt-image](readme_images/mask45-gt.png)